 Thinking of adding new plants to your garden?
 Consider planting flora that is native to your particular area, not just Australia.
 These plants are more likely to attract wildlife and are less likely to overrun bush areas.
-To find out which plants will suit your backyard, see our plants page, download the Indigenous Plant Species List - 148 KB, or ask at a garden nursery.
+To find out which plants will suit your backyard, see our plants page, download the Indigenous Plant Species List, or ask at a garden nursery.

 Where possible provide a range of habitats including canopy plants, mid-story and groundcover vegetation layers.
 Clumps of dense shrub are good, and you can plant trees to create aerial corridors.